Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

     return loss
 ```

-So Far, we using `flow.nn.sparse_softmax_cross_entropy_with_logits` to calculate the loss and trade optimize loss as target parameter.
+So Far, we using `flow.nn.sparse_softmax_cross_entropy_with_logits` to calculate the loss and trade optimal loss as target parameter.

  **lr_scheduler** set the learning rate schedule，[0.1]means learning rate is 0.1；

  **flow.optimizer.SGD** specified optimizer is SGD.
-The momentum=0；loss is the return value send to minimize which indicate the optimizer aim for minimize the loss.
+The momentum=0.
+Loss is the return value and send to 'minimize' which indicate the aim of optimizer is minimize the loss.

 ## Call the jon function and interaction